FabioUeno/cassandra/doc/source/architecture/overview.rst

   datacenters and how many copies.
 Keyspaces contain tables.
 - **Table**: defines the typed schema for a collection of partitions.
 Cassandra tables have flexible addition of new columns to tables with zero downtime.
-  Tables contain partitions, which contain partitions, which contain columns.
+  Tables contain partitions, which contain rows, which contain columns.
 - **Partition**: defines the mandatory part of the primary key all rows in Cassandra must have.
 All performant queries supply the partition key in the query.